 Right after McQueen, Gieves & Hawkes is arguably the second most popular tailor shop on this list.
 And it's also one of the more traditional as well.
 Occupying a grand townhouse on No.1 Saville Row, the place is a mecca for traditional men's suiting and its centuries-old craft.
 They once dressed up the country's military, so they know how to cut a mean suit in just the right size and proportions.
 Having a suit made here, even if it will be your first time, will feel as if you've always worked with them.
 That's how good they are at the craft!

 Source: Gieves & Hawkes Facebook Page

 This place's name alone should tell you what to expect.
 A 'dandy' was an old term used in past eras to refer to young men known for the eye-catching and elaborate style.
 They were both famous and notorious for their sartorial pursuits.
 Here at the Cad & The Dandy, that concept is alive and well.
 One of the younger labels on the list—having only opened in 2013—they've amassed a young clientele whose tailored needs are more modern and sleek.
-So much so that they've now come up with a new 'semi-bespoke' service which combines both handsewn tailoring and machine-based construction.
+Very similar to French menswear brands.
+Now, they’ve also come up with a new 'semi-bespoke’ service which combines both handsewn tailoring and machine-based construction.

 Source: Cad & The Dandy Facebook Page

 Similarly, Clements & Church also offers up new and exciting styles for younger clientele.
 But compared to the Cad & The Dandy, they're much more traditional in their approach.
 Their final outcomes, however, are sleek and contemporary but without losing their Britishness.
 With their razor-sharp focus on reviving the craft, it's as if they're catering to the grandsons and great-grandsons of the gentlemen of yore.
 It's clear that the men they mostly serve are those familiar with fine tailoring and appreciates the craftsmanship.